MegaManSec/JoshuaHu/_posts/2023-12-16-apple-ios-patched-unpatched-vulnerabilities.md

 ```

-Aand trying it on the latest version of iOS that the (supported) iPhone 6S, we indeed see that the exploit _still_ works.
+and trying it on the latest version of iOS that the (supported) iPhone 6S, we indeed see that the exploit _still_ works.
 When opening the page, your `/etc/passwd` is there for the world to see.

 That means that any website visited by anybody using an iPhone 6S (or possibly later versions) can silently steal internal system files.
 What files could somebody steal?
 Well, there's always: